Article ID: 150323sab

 .Stop Command

-Stops the Logger recording.
-If the Logger is not recording this has no effect.
-Examples
+Stops the Logger recording (if the Logger is not recording this has no effect).

-.stop email Stop the Logger recording, sending the result over email
+.stop email Stops the Logger recording, sending the result over email

-.stop sms Stop the Logger recording, sending the result back in an SMS
+.start sms Stops the Logger recording, sending the result back in an SMS

 .Restart Command